Statistics

 Deep dive & study plan

-Under the hood, the calculator leans on z is the critical value for the confidence level, p is the assumed response proportion, e is the margin of error, and n is the population (optional).—that’s why we surface the full expression (“n₀ = (Z² × p(1 − p)) / E² n = n₀ / [1 + (n₀ − 1)/N]”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: Z is the critical value for the confidence level, p is the assumed response proportion, E is the margin of error, and N is the population (optional).
+The core relationship is n₀ = (Z² × p(1 − p)) / E² n = n₀ / [1 + (n₀ − 1)/N], shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist